smjteresa95/Crawling-Selenium/README.md

 # Crawling-Selenium
-Crawling data from the website using Selenium and JSOUP test
+Crawling data from the website using Selenium

 <h3 align="center"></h3>